 Most people immediately think of the candy we roast over the campfire when they hear the word marshmallow.
 Although these candies no longer use the plant, the original recipe relied on the thick, sweet-tasting, mucilaginous texture of the marshmallow root.

 The mucilage in marshmallow is both the reason it can be made into a delicious, fluffy treat, as well as the active constituents behind its medicinal uses.

-Marshmallow mucilage, taken either from the roots or the leaves are useful for soothing irritated or damaged mucus membranes in the digestive tract and lungs.
+Marshmallow mucilage, taken either from the roots or the leaves are useful for soothing irritated or damaged mucous membranes in the digestive tract and lungs.
 As such, marshmallow is indicated for inflammatory bowel disease, stomach and duodenal ulcers, and gut dysbiosis.
 It is also used for chronic bronchitis, emphysema, and other inflammatory lung disorders affecting the mucosa.

 The roots and leaves are used topically to treat bruising, wounds, allergic rashes, inflammation, and muscle damage or soreness.

-Roots and leaves
+- Roots & leaves